echoaj/UsefulCommands/Tools/vscode_tips.md

 ### Don't show output execution messages
 Turn off `Code-runner:Show Execution Messages`

-### Refomat Code to automatically insert semicolons after statements when pressing shift + alt + f
+### Reformat Code to automatically insert semicolons after statements when pressing shift + alt + f
 Select "insert" in JavaScript->`Format:Semicolons`  ( can also do the same for TypeScript )

-### Disable Enable Prview so tabs remain open reguardless of if you try to open another file
+### Disable Enable Preview so tabs remain open regardless of if you try to open another file
 Turn off Workbench -> `Editor:Enable Preview`

 ### Disable open editors pane from explorer sidebar